mlpack/mlpack/doc/user/bindings/cli.md

         [--output_file <string>] [--state_file <string>]
 ```

 A utility to generate random sequences from a pre-trained Hidden Markov Model (HMM).
 The length of the desired sequence can be specified, and a random sequence of observations is returned.
-[Detailed documentation](#hmm_generate_detailed-documentation)
+[Detailed documentation](#hmm_generate_detailed-documentation).